Pinot Celebration Australia - RACV Cape Schanck - 8 & 9 February 2019

 The theme for 2019 is to understand the development and history of Australian Pinot - celebrating its journey.
 This Celebration will see the introduction of concurrent sessions and opportunities for visitors to get out and about in our region, showcasing the latest new developments including Point Leo Estate in Merricks.

-Tickets include the full two day program including lunches and dinners, as below - $1100pp
+Tickets include the full two day program as below, including all tastings, lunches and dinners - $1100pp

 RACV Cape Schanck have provided a package for our delegates.
 These options will be provided when booking for one or two tickets here: